jamesjewson/oldcodewars/README.md

 # What is this?

-- This is simply a place for me to  upload all of my completed CodeWars solutions.
+- This is simply a place for me to  upload some of my completed CodeWars solutions.

 # Why is it so messy?